ryanslee91/Musicionary/README.md

 ## Project Description

- The website that I will be creating for my upcoming final project will provide brief information about artists that users search for.
+ The website that I will be creating for this project will allow users to search artist information by artist name and display relevant data.

  Example:
 https://www.theaudiodb.com/